seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-Layout.md

 No navigation.
 ```

-Those belong to the site layout.
+At this stage of the tutorial, those components do not exist yet.

+We'll build them later.

 ---

 # Why Does React Contain HTML?

-One of the strangest things beginners encounter is:
+One of the strangest things beginners see is this:

 ```tsx
 <html>